-Composer is the dependency manager used by modern PHP applications and it can also be used to create new applications based on the Symfony framework.
-If you don't have installed it globally, start by reading the next section.
+Composer is the dependency manager used by modern PHP applications and it can also be used to create new applications based on the Symfony Framework.
+If you don't have it installed globally, start by reading the next section.

 Creating a Symfony Application with Composer¶

 Once Composer is installed on your computer, execute the

 command to create a new Symfony application based on its latest stable version:

 $ composer create-project symfony/framework-standard-edition my_project_name

 If you need to base your application on a specific Symfony version, provide that